Svetlana Alliluyeva: In popular culture

 Alliluyeva was portrayed by Joanna Roth in the HBO's 1992 television film Stalin and Andrea Riseborough in the 2017 satirical film The Death of Stalin.

 Alliluyeva is the subject of the 2015 biography Stalin's Daughter: The Extraordinary and Tumultuous Life of Svetlana Alliluyeva by Canadian writer Rosemary Sullivan.

 Alliluyeva is the subject of the 2019 novel The Red Daughter by American writer John Burnham Schwartz.

-Miscellaneous

-Alliluyeva's KGB nickname was Kukushka ("cuckoo bird").
-However, when she defected to the United States, the CIA reportedly gave her an IQ test and her score was "off the charts."